REWILD-FIRE/rewild_fire_website/content/authors/Gamba/_index.md

 ---
 # Display name
-title: Raquele Gamba
+title: Rachele Gamba

 # Full Name (for SEO)
-first_name: Raquele
+first_name: Rachele
 last_name: Gamba

 # Is this the primary user of the site?